pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    tab of your target repository and then click on `Secrets`_ in the left sidebar.
-3. Create a new secret called ``PYPI_API_TOKEN`` and copy-paste the token from the fist step.
+3. Create a new secret called ``PYPI_API_TOKEN`` and copy-paste the token from the first step.
 4. Now, go to https://test.pypi.org/manage/account/#api-tokens
    and repeat the steps.
 Save that TestPyPI token on GitHub as ``TEST_PYPI_API_TOKEN``.